LoopringSecondary/relay-cluster/docs/deploy/deploy_index.md

 * [redis](deploy_redis.md)

-Mainly used to increase the speed for requests, or store non-critical data.
+Mainly used to increase the request speed for API, or store non-critical data.

 * [zookeeper](deploy_zookeeper.md)